SUNET/cnaas-nms/docs/reporef/index.rst

             - "eos"
             - "nxos"
     "INCLUDED-ACL":
       comment: |
-        This is an access-list
+        This is an access list
         that is only included in other lists
       include_only: true
       terms: